cldwalker/bb-clis/README.md

 Code is organized as follows:
 * `src/cldwalker/bb-clis/tasks/` - Namespaces that are mainly run within babashka tasks
+* `src/cldwalker/bb-clis/bin/` - Namespaces that each represent a separate CLI
-* `src/cldwalker/bb-clis/cli/` - Namespaces that useful to scripts and possibly tasks.
+* `src/cldwalker/bb-clis/cli/` - Namespaces that are useful utils to CLI
 * `src/cldwalker/bb-clis/util/` - Namespaces that are useful to any clojure or bb program, not just CLIs.

 ## Misc bb tips